 |

-of Capt.
 Fred and Doris (Bulbrook) Durnford.
-She lived in both
+He was raised in Rencontre

 |